selabhvl/dat250public-2019/progassign1/progassign1.md

 The OpenPhoneBook example application should help you to create a proper design document.
 Use it as template for the application that you are going to develop.

-OpenPhoneBook is an application for sharing phone numbers between registered users.
+The OpenPhoneBook is an application for sharing phone numbers between registered users.
 Membership is free.
 Everyone can join the community by registering via a web form.
 Each logged-in user can search by last name as well as city for phone numbers of other registered users.
 Furthermore, each user can update his or her own information.
 Several addresses can be registered by each user and several phone numbers can be associated with an address.
 To keep it simple, mobile phone numbers are not handled in a special way.

 ##### Use Cases